que-rb/que/README.md

       end
     end

 Queue your job.
 Again, it's best to do this in a transaction with other changes you're making.
+Also note that any arguments you pass will be serialized to JSON and back again, so stick to simple types (strings, integers, floats, hashes, and arrays).

     ActiveRecord::Base.transaction do
       # Persist credit card information
       card = CreditCard.create(params[:credit_card])
-      ChargeCreditCard.queue(current_user.id, card.id)
+      ChargeCreditCard.queue(current_user.id, card.id, :your_custom_option => 'whatever')
     end

 You can also schedule it to run at a specific time, or with a specific priority:

     # 1 is high priority, 5 is low priority.
-    ChargeCreditCard.queue current_user.id, card.id, :run_at => 1.day.from_now, :priority => 5
+    ChargeCreditCard.queue current_user.id, card.id, :your_custom_option => 'whatever', :run_at => 1.day.from_now, :priority => 5

 To determine what happens when a job is queued, you can set Que's mode with `Que.mode = :off` or `config.que.mode = :off` in your application configuration.
 There are a few options for the mode: